juta2000/ansible_maintainer/README.md

 Create users, update and maintain servers.

-bootstrap.yml 			- - >	With bootstrap script admin can create user with sudo rights to remote server
+bootstrap 			- - >	With bootstrap script admin can create user with sudo rights to remote server

 default_install 		- - >	Install default software to servers